sslab-gatech/lkl-hydra/Documentation/process/coding-style.rst

 Although this is not required by the C language, it is preferred in Linux because it is a simple way to add valuable information for the reader.

-Do not use the `extern' keyword with function prototypes as this makes lines longer and isn't strictly necessary.

 7) Centralized exiting of functions
 -----------------------------------